EgoThis is a featured page

 History

-It seems that English scientist Herbert Spencer was one of the first to connect the principle of energy to the term ego when in his 1872 edition Principles of Psychology (first published in 1855) he stated in his explanation of cognition that: [1]
+In 1872, English scientist Herbert Spencer, in his Principles of Psychology (first published in 1855), was one of the first to connect the principle of energy to the term ego, when he stated in his explanation of cognition that: [1]

 “Sets of manifestations [are] controllable by an energy every welling up within, are grouped together as an ego, and that set of manifestations which, not being thus controllable, originate the consciousness of an outer energy or non-ego.”